jbaptisteq/OC_P6/README.md

 # OpenClassroom - PHP/Symphony Developer
-# Project 6 _ Community site on Snowboarding
+# Project 6 _ Community website on Snowboarding

 ## Link of the Path
  ```